Spongy Moth (Lymantria Dispar Dispar or LDD moth)

 • Ground or aerial sprays

-In 2022, the City conducted an aerial spray in response to predictions of severe defoliation to help manage Spongy Moth caterpillar population levels.
-The aerial spray was found to have successfully suppressed the Spongy Moth population throughout Mississauga that year.
+In 2022, the City conducted an aerial spray in response to predictions of severe defoliation to help manage Spongy Moth population levels.
+The aerial spray was found to have successfully suppressed the Spongy Moth population throughout Mississauga that year and in 2023.

-The City hired a consulting team to assess the Spongy Moth population and make predictions for 2023.
-The population forecast for the year is low, and well below the threshold for concern across the city.
+The City hired a consulting team to assess the Spongy Moth population and make predictions for 2024.
+The population forecast for the year is low, and well below the threshold for concern across the City.
 Predicted low levels of defoliation are not expected to have significant impacts on tree and forest health.

 What you can do